amykatenicho/IoTWorkshop/README.md

 	![debug-ghifezhat](Images/debug-ghifezhat.png?raw=true)

 9. If the program is successfully deployed to the device, the current value of the different sensors will be displayed in the Visual Studio output window.
 The shield leds will also be turned on and off alternately.
-In addition, if you added the Debug.Writeline code above to the OnTick method, the "**Output**" window will display sensor data:
+The Debug.Writeline code above will display sensor data in the "**Output**" window:

 	![ghifezhat-debug-output](Images/ghifezhat-debug-output.png?raw=true)

 <a name="Task22" />
 ### Send telemetry data to the Azure IoT Hub

 Now that you know how to read the FEZ HAT sensors data, you will send that information to an Azure IoT Hub.
-To do that, you will use an existing project located in the **Code\Begin** folder.
-This project is based on the [ConnectTheDots Raspberry Pi with Windows 10 IoT sample project](https://github.com/Azure/connectthedots/tree/master/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2) but using the [Azure IoT SDK](https://github.com/Azure/azure-iot-sdks) to connect with Azure, instead of using an Event Hub.
+To do that, you will use an existing project located in the **Code\WindowsIoTCorePi2FezHat-IoTHubs\Code\WindowsIoTCorePi2FezHat\Begin** folder.

-1. Open the solution located in the **Code\Begin** folder.
+1. Open the Microsoft Visual Studio solution file located in the **Code\WindowsIoTCorePi2FezHat-IoTHubs\Code\WindowsIoTCorePi2FezHat\Begin** folder.

 2. Before running the application, you must set the **Device connection** information.
 Go to the _MainPage_ method of the _MainPage.xaml.cs_ file and replace **IOT_CONNECTION_STRING** with your device connection string, obtained in previous steps using the Device Explorer app: